Jake Worth

 • debugging

-Perhaps you’re familiar with this scenario: you’re debugging and you’re stuck.
-You’ve Googled and read some blog posts, Stack Overflow…
+Perhaps you’re familiar with this scenario: you’re debugging and stuck.
+You’ve Googled, read some blog posts, docs, and forum answers.
+You…

 Retros Need Action Items